uwplse/analytics-data/README.md

 Soon, I will include a file that contains a complete list of all of the changes that we found in the manual analysis of this processed data, with links to benchmarks mentioned in the paper.
+I will also describe how we determined when changes occurred across the same file, and will include scripts with timestamps as well.